Click on a province to explore more

 Bagmati Province

-Kathmandu sits here, chaotic, sacred, and misread by almost every visitor who passes through.
-Seven UNESCO World Heritage sites are packed into the valley.
-Ancient Newari courtyards hide behind unmarked doors.
-Pashupatinath burns through the night.
-Chitwan's jungles shelter tigers that most safari-goers in Africa have never seen.
+Kathmandu is here, messy, holy, and misunderstood by almost everyone who passes through.
+There are seven UNESCO World Heritage sites crammed into the valley.
+Old Newari courtyards lie behind unmarked doors.
+Pashupatinath burns with an eternal flame.
+Tigers lurk in the jungles of Chitwan that most tourists in Africa's safaris have never seen.

 We were born in this valley.
 We know which doors to knock on, which temples are open before sunrise, and which corners of Kathmandu never appear in any guidebook.